 James J. McGuire is an antitrust lawyer, media lawyer, and commercial litigator, representing clients in state and federal court, and before the American Arbitration Association.
 Jim's areas of focus include media and First Amendment law, trademark, copyright, and unfair competition.
-In 2007 and 2008, he was honored as one of the Legal Elite best lawyers in Florida (by Florida Trend Magazine).
+He was honored as one of the Legal Elite best lawyers in Florida (by Florida Trend Magazine) six times since 2007.

 Along with defamation and right of privacy cases, Jim has litigated several key cases concerning media access to judicial records, including Media General Operations, Inc. v.
 State, 933 So.2d 1199 (Fla.2dDCA 2006), Sarasota Herald-Tribune v.
 State, 924 So.
 2d 8 (Fla.
 2d DCA 2005), and Media General Convergence, Inc. v.
 Chief Judge of the Thirteenth Judicial Circuit, 840 So.
 2d 1008 (Fla.
 2003).
 On behalf of the producers of the film, The Perfect Storm, Jim was one of the lead attorneys in the Tyne v.
 Time-Warner Entertainment, Co., 901 So.2d 802 (Fla.
 2005), in which the Florida Supreme Court affirmed the right of creative artists to comment on historical individuals without their consent.
 As a commercial litigator, Jim has represented clients in a wide range of fields, including medical equipment, telephone switching systems, book printing, business equipment, and aviation systems.
 In Gladys C. Clavel Ranch, Inc. v.
 Edwards (DeSoto County, Fla., No. 99-0824 CA), Jim successfully represented a client seeking to reverse an improper three-million dollar real estate transaction.